Jimmy-Shi/bean-query/docs/user_guide.md

 * Read [Java Hamcrest Tutorial](https://code.google.com/p/hamcrest/wiki/Tutorial) to learn it.
 * Code repository of Hamcrest matchers: https://github.com/hamcrest/JavaHamcrest.

-Since `BeanQuery` is a subclass of the `org.hamcrest.Matchers` class, once you static import the `BeanQuery`, all the Hamcrest built-in matchers are available.
+Since `BeanQuery<T>` is a subclass of the `org.hamcrest.Matchers` class, once you static import the `BeanQuery`, all the Hamcrest built-in matchers are available.

 ### Useful matchers
 Below content of this section is copied from the Hamcrest tutorial.